In the Moose River Plains Wild Forest, Cathedral Pines is a short .1 mile hike that loops through a stand of magnificent of old growth virgin pines.

 How to get there

-To get to the trail head, take Route 28 .9 miles SW of the Eight Lake Campground entrance.
+To get to the trail head, take Route 28 0.9 miles South West of the Eight Lake Campground entrance.
 Look for the trail on the north side of Route 28.